 If your application for a UK Ancestry visa is successful, you will be granted leave to enter the UK for a period of up to 5 years.

-After 5 years residence in the UK on a UK Ancestry visa, you will be eligible to apply for indefinite leave to remain.
-In order to qualify for ILR on the basis of UK Ancestry, you must be able to provide evidence that you have been working or genuinely seeking work during the five years of your UK Ancestry visa.
+After 5 years residence in the UK, you will be eligible to apply for indefinite leave to remain.
+In order to qualify for ILR, you must be able to provide evidence that you have been working or genuinely seeking work during the past five years.

 You will also need to have spent not more than 180 days outside the UK in any of the previous 5 years and demonstrate satisfactory knowledge of the English language and Life in the UK.

-Our immigration barristers are experts on the UK Ancestry visa Immigration Rules.
-We can provide you with a professional assessment of your prospects of being granted entry clearance on the basis of UK Ancestry and, where appropriate, assist you to prepare a successful application for a UK Ancestry visa.
+Our immigration barristers are experts on the requirements of the Immigration Rules.
+We can provide you with a professional assessment of your prospects of being granted entry clearance on the basis of UK Ancestry and, where appropriate, assist you to prepare a successful visa application.